 If planting in the garden, the plants should be placed a foot apart.
-They prefer direct sunlight, and well drained soil.
-It get to about a foot tall and two feet wide.
+They prefer direct sunlight and well-drained soil.
+It gets to about a foot tall and two feet wide.
 It is sprawling!

 The leaves are edible and often added to salads.

 St. John’s Wort, Hypericum perforatum, is a familiar medicinal herb known to many for its effects on mild depression symptoms.